 To address this challenge, we utilize advanced ultrahigh-speed optical microscope techniques to study biomembrane dynamics and regulation mechanisms at the single-molecule level.
 Small gold nanoparticles are attached to specific membrane molecules, and their motion in the membrane is tracked.
 Our highly sensitive optical system enables us to use smaller gold nanoparticles and to track their motion with higher precision and speed.
 We are studying the existence of membrane nanodomains and their possible roles in membrane functions.

-“Heterogeneous nanoscopic lipid diffusion in the live cell membrane and its dependency on cholesterol,” Biophysical Journal, 121(16), 3146-3161 (2022).
+Selected publications:“Heterogeneous nanoscopic lipid diffusion in the live cell membrane and its dependency on cholesterol,” Biophysical Journal, 121(16), 3146-3161 (2022).

 “Monovalent and oriented labeling of gold nanoprobes for the high-resolution tracking of a single membrane molecule,” ACS Nano, 13(10), 10918-10928 (2019).